vsukhor/MosaicSC/README.md

 #  MosaicSC

-### A stochastic simulation of molecular aggregates using Potts model
+### Simulation of space-embedded molecular aggregates using Potts model

 #### Introduction